DeepIT/XcodeColors/README.markdown

     (gdb) quit
     ```

-    This step is required only once after Xcode start.
+    This step is required only once after Xcode starts.

 5. You're done!